-The cause is always always related to the steering system.
+The cause is always related to the steering system.
 Steering box deflection where the steering box mounts to the frame stops driver input from accurately controlling the vehicle.
 The track bar controls side-to-side movement of the front end.
-When it wears out there will be slack/play in the steering.
-The front tires can begin to shake, vibrate, and steering becomes erratic.
+When it wears out there will be slack/play in the steering, allowing the front tires to shake, vibrate, and causing the steering to become erratic.
 Worn out tie rod ends cause the death wobble for the same reasons.

 Unfortunately, Dodge's steering problems have been the cause of many auto accidents.
 Chrysler is well aware of the problem, as they released the H46 recall to address the issue on 2003 - 2009 trucks.
 The recall requires an inspection (and free replacement as necessary) of the truck's steering components, including the steering damper bracket, inner drag link joint, and tie rods.
 Another recall was announced July 2011 that calls for a replacement of the tie rod ends on select 2003 - 2011 models.